FarmBot-Docs/farmbot-developers/v15/lua/functions/images.md

 end)
 ```

+{%
+include callout.html
+type="warning"
+title="Each iteration runs in its own execution context"
+content="Variables declared outside the `grid.each` iterator function will not be accessible within the function.
+Furthermore, variables within the iterator function will not persist across iterations or be available outside the function scope.
+To store and retrieve persistent variables that can be accessed both inside and outside the iterator function, use [env()](../functions/configuration.md#envkey-value--envkey)."
+%}

 # take_photo_raw()

 **Takes a photo** using the device camera and **holds it in memory**.
 This is useful when uploading photos to 3rd party APIs.
 If your use case requires taking hundreds or thousands of photos per day, you can use `take_photo_raw()` to upload your images to a third-party image hosting provider that does not impose the same image hosting limits as the web app.